elmdecoste/ros-advanced-voice/README.md

     ```

 ### Command Processer

-    * Primary function is to parse the commands and break them into their multi-step functions *
+Primary function is to parse the commands and break them into their multi-step functions.

     ```
     Listen: {